sebastianhaeni/edgewars/README.md

 * Class member variables begin with `m`.
 Example: `mNodes`
 * Android Studio default settings are the standard we use.
-* All gradle lint warnings have to resolved before a pull request
+* All gradle lint warnings have to be resolved before a pull request